 Capital gains.
 Fund distributions of short-term capital gains are also subject to tax at ordinary rates.
 Fund distributions of long-term capital gains are taxable at the reduced long-term capital gains rates no matter how long you have owned your Fund shares.
 For individuals in the 10% and 15% tax brackets, the long-term capital gains tax rate is 0%.
 For individuals in higher tax brackets, the long-term capital gains rate is 15% (20% for certain high income taxpayers).
-An additional 3.8% Medicare tax may also be imposed as discussed below.

 Sales of Fund shares.
-When you sell your shares in the Fund, or exchange them for shares of a different Franklin Templeton fund, you will generally recognize a taxable capital gain or loss.
+When you sell your shares in the Fund, or exchange them for shares of a different Franklin Templeton fund, you will generally realize a taxable capital gain or loss.
 If you have owned your Fund shares for more than one year, any net long-term capital gains will qualify for the reduced rates of taxation on long-term capital gains.
 An exchange of your shares in one class of the Fund for shares of another class of the same Fund is not taxable and no gain or loss will be reported on the transaction.